Inferring Capabilities from Task Performance with Bayesian Triangulation: Measurement Layouts

-Capability levels represent what the system can do, bias values represent some other preferences or limitations that may impact performance in a less monotonic way, and robustness levels account for reliability issues, unexplained or random effects (noise) on either the agent or environment.
+Similarly, we characterise the \textbf{cognitive profile} of an AI system as a tuple $\langle C, B, R\rangle$.
+Where $C$, $B$, and $R$ are vectors of capability levels, bias, and robustness values.
+Capability levels represent what the system can do, bias values represent some other preferences or limitations that may impact performance in a less monotonic way, and robustness levels account for reliability issues, unexplained or random effects (noise).

-\begin{definition} A \textbf{measurement layout} is a directed acyclic graph that connects, through linking functions, the meta-features of a task characterisation with the cognitive profile of a system, in order to predict observed performance. \end{definition}

-We define measurement layouts as Hierarchical Bayesian Networks (HBN) \cite{pml2Book} with the following characteristics: Within the measurement layout we include a node for every meta-feature in every task instance and a node for each element of the system's cognitive profile.
+We define a \textbf{measurement layout} as a directed acyclic graph that connects, through linking functions, the meta-features of a task characterisation with the cognitive profile of a system, in order to predict observed performance.
+We implement measurement layouts as Hierarchical Bayesian Networks (HBN) \citep{pml2Book} with the following characteristics: Within the measurement layout we include a node for every meta-feature in every task instance and a node for each element of the system's cognitive profile.
 All of them are roots of the graph.
 A connection $A \rightarrow B$ denotes that $B$ is conditionally dependent on $A$.
 Linking functions are used to formally define relationships between dependent nodes.

-All nodes within the HBN define a probability distribution.
-We can classify nodes into three categories depending on the provenance of their summary statistics:

-\textbf{Metafeatures:} These come from the task characterisation and are fixed, observable values.
-They are represented as a fixed Dirac-delta distribution.

-\textbf{Cognitive Profile Nodes:} These are elements of the cognitive profile relevant to assessed task's demands.
-This includes required capabilities and likely biasses.
-These often combine with meta-features and feed in to derived nodes.
-The range and distribution of these elements derives from the task characteristics.
-To make our inferences as data-driven as possible these begin with uninformative priors.

-\textbf{Derived Nodes:} These are instance-level inferences.
-They are combinations of meta-features and/or cognitive profile elements that have their parameters derived from dependent nodes.
-Information to compute these values is encoded in the linking function for the node, the output of which is used as the summary statistics of the node's distribution.
+Nodes can encode meta-features, latent capabilities, and derived nodes such as observable performance or Intermediate Non-Observable Nodes (INON) for representing intermediate marginal performances.